YevhenZvieriev/magento-logs/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

+Given the length of the script, I've provided comments to help people understand if they would like to contribute.

 ## License

 This project is licensed under the MIT License.